 Table of Contents

-Defined contribution limit increased for 2012 and 2013.
-The limit on contributions, other than catch-up contributions, for a participant in a defined contribution plan increases to $50,000 for 2012.
-This limit increases to $51,000 for 2013.
+Defined contribution limit for 2015 and 2016.
+The limit on contributions, other than catch-up contributions, for a participant in a defined contribution plan is $53,000 for 2015 and remains unchanged for 2016.

 The catch-up contribution limit.